 2. Does the program focus on knowing oneself and others differently?

-To be successful, youth leadership programs need to create spaces for young people to challenge their existing personal narratives, to create a more open and inclusive sense of self, and learn to interact with others through the lens of shared values, rather than narrowly defined social identities.
-Leadership programs that do not create spaces for personal reflection, challenge and growth cannot build skills for young leaders to create transformational spaces with others.
+To be successful, youth leadership programs need to create spaces for young people to challenge their existing personal narratives, build awareness of the systems within which they operate and learn to interact with others through the lens of shared values, rather than narrowly defined social identities.
+Leadership programs must create spaces for thoughtful reflection and personal growth.

 3. Does the program foster a systems approach?

-4. Does the program provide coherent tools to make ordinary processes and spaces transformative?
+4. Does the program provide easy tools to make ordinary processes and spaces transformative?

-It is relatively easy to introduce new initiatives, but it is extremely difficult to transform ordinary practices, meetings and processes.
-Too many youth leadership programs are oriented solely around creating new projects.
-Programs should instead also provide tools and frameworks to facilitate change from within large organizations, institutions and structures.
+It is relatively easy to start new initiatives, but it is extremely difficult to transform existing practices and processes, and to align them towards achieving sustainable impact.
+Too many youth leadership programs are oriented solely around creating new projects, without providing tools for taking existing programs to a new level.
+Programs should also provide tools and frameworks to facilitate change from within large organizations, institutions and structures.

-There is an urgent need to build the capacities of a new generation of young leaders who can design and generate responses that draw on their most deeply held values, strategically shift systems and tackle the root causes of social injustice to create peaceful, free and just societies.
-We need to ask more of the leadership programs we provide young people.
+There is an urgent need to build the capacities of a new generation of young leaders and organizations.
+With effective leadership programs, it is possible to build competencies that allow diverse actors to work together to design and generate responses that draw on their most deeply held values, strategically shift systems and tackle the root causes of social injustice.
+Funders, implementers and partners need to ask more of the leadership programs we provide young people.